LearnThinkCreate/spotify-etl/README.md

 tell my story.

-It’s missing crucial metadata about the song like its energy, genre, and release data.
+It’s missing crucial metadata about the song like its energy, genre, and release date.
 In order to find all this information another tool is
 required: [the spotify
 api](https://developer.spotify.com/documentation/web-api/reference/get-track).
 The API has (most) of the information.
-See below
+See below <br>

 ``` python
 track = sp.track("0jkeRqlWciqKxU3iHQfdWj")